Last reviewed: July 2026

 Can I sell a Florida home with a failed septic system?

 Yes.
 You can sell to cash buyers who purchase the property in its current condition.
-Financed buyers can't close because lenders require a fully functioning septic system before they fund the loan.
+Financed buyers may have trouble closing because lenders, insurers, and inspectors often want the septic issue resolved or clearly documented before funding.

 Who pays for septic replacement in a cash sale?